 Occasionally, I have seen a snakeskin.
 (That really freaks me out!
 I don’t want to find out the hard way that the snake is still in there hiding among the cushions.)

 And sometimes the cushions have holes chewed in them.
 (Mice love the shelter that the boxes provide).

 Or mud wasps have built nests on them, which leaves a stain even after you knock the nest off.

 All of that means I end up having to wash the cushions almost every time I take them out of the box…which is definitely more work than I want to do!

-The Secret To Keeping Spiders Out Of Your Boxes
+How To Keep Spiders Out Of Your Boxes

 So last fall when I put the cushions away for the winter, I decided to find something that would prevent the spiders (and other critters) from getting into the boxes with my cushions.

 I like to keep my garden organic so I didn’t want to use pesticides or chemicals…and I wasn’t sure there was a solution that would actually work.